 Our prices are not the same for every litter.
 Prices will vary depending on the bloodlines.
 We do not charge different prices for males/females or for different colors.
 Please call us for pricing.

 We are located in Red Bud, IL which is only 45 minutes south of St. Louis, MO.

 How do I reserve a lab puppy?

-We do not take deposits for a litter until we confirm pregnancy around 30 days after a breeding takes place.
-Please call or send us an email to make sure that the litter you are interested in still has availability.
-If it does, we will send you a link to fill out a puppy questionnaire.
-Once we approve you as a good home for one of our puppies, we will email you a deposit agreement for you to print at home, sign and return it with your deposit.
-We allow 5 business days for the signed agreement and deposit to arrive.
-If the deposit fails to arrive within the 5 business days, the puppy will become available again for someone else to reserve.
+We do not take deposits for a litter until we confirm pregnancy which happens approximately 30 days after a breeding takes place.
+Please call or send us an email to make sure the litter you are interested in still has availability.
+If it does, we will send you a link to fill out a questionnaire.
+Once we approve you as a good home for one of our puppies, we will send a deposit contract via email for you to complete and return with your deposit.
+We allow 5 business days for the signed contract and deposit to arrive.
+If the deposit fails to arrive within 5 business days, the puppy will become available again for someone else to reserve.
 We require a non-refundable $500 deposit to reserve a puppy.
-The deposit is deducted off of the price of the puppy. ** If there are not enough males/females in the litter to satisfy the reservation list then deposits will be refunded accordingly.
+The deposit is deducted off of the total price of the puppy. ** If there are not enough males/females in the litter to satisfy the reservation list then deposits will be refunded accordingly.

 How does the reservation list work?